GeoMop/Decovalex2023/models/SURAO_Task_F1/README.md

 ## Repository Files (scripts and inputs)
 lambda.dat - PFlotran chemistry database
+regions_2.txt - external file with region definitions, included from pflotran.in pressure_boundary.h5 - prescribed field on the boundary (resource ??)
 pflotran.in - PFlotran man input
 stoch_fractures_WP.in - Some other ??
 PFlotran input
 main.py - symbolic link to the main script for homogenization and preparation of the PFlotran inputs